-Well, the reason is because most cough syrups USED to be made from wild cherry bark because it acts as a sedative and can help suppress the urge to cough among other things.
-Now, the cherry founding OTC cough syrups isn’t real cherry bark.
-It’s a sugary cherry flavoring which has no health benefit whatsoever.
+Well, the reason is that most cough syrups used to be made from wild cherry bark because it acts as a sedative and can help suppress the urge to cough among other things.
+Now, the cherry found in OTC cough syrups isn’t real cherry bark.
+It’s a sugary cherry flavoring that has no health benefit whatsoever.

 Whenever I, or one of my kids, come down with a cough, wild cherry bark always ends up in the formula I mix up for us.
 I use it because it works to suppress the urge to cough, to loosen stuck mucus so you can cough it up (which suppresses the urge to cough in and of itself), to decrease mucous production, decreases inflammation, and open the lower airways.
 It’s good stuff folks!